 What is diversity and what does it mean in the context of Making?

 With the term diversity we describe the degrees of difference among people in general or among people in a specific group.
-Diversity dimensions in which people can differ can be for example gender, age, socioeconomic background, religious believes, sexual orientation and many more.
+Diversity dimensions in which people can differ can be for example gender, age, socio-economic background, religious beliefs, sexual orientation, disability and many more.

 When we acknowledge diversity and look at a group’s diversity, it is not about finding the “most diverse person” or creating the “most diverse group”, it is about acknowledging differences among us that create different life experiences, different needs and different disadvantages in a group or in society.
 It also helps to identify in which ways a group might not reflect our society’s diversity and we can ask ourselves then why that may be so.